firewalld/firewalld.github.io/blog/_posts/2020-09-02-policy-objects-introduction.md

 ```

 ## Relationship to Zones
-Policies are applied to traffic flowing between zones in a unidirectional
+Policies are applied to traffic flowing between zones in a stateful
-manner.
-This allows different policies depending on the direction of traffic.
+unidirectional manner.
+This allows different policies depending on the
+direction of traffic.

 ```
 +----------+     policyA     +----------+